Bonn, Germany

 What do expats in Bonn appreciate most about the local culture?

 "Expats in Bonn often appreciate the city's rich history and cultural heritage, which is evident in its many museums, historical sites, and festivals.
 They also value the locals' punctuality, efficiency, and respect for rules, which make daily life and business transactions run smoothly.
 The city's commitment to environmental sustainability is another aspect that expats admire, with its extensive network of bike paths, recycling programs, and green spaces.
 Many expats also enjoy the local cuisine, which includes a variety of hearty dishes and world-renowned beers.
 The locals' appreciation for the arts, as seen in the city's numerous galleries, theaters, and music venues, is another aspect that expats find appealing.
-Lastly, expats appreciate the high standard of living in Bonn, with its excellent healthcare, education, and public transportation systems," remarked one expat living in Bonn, Germany.
+Lastly, expats appreciate the high standard of living in Bonn, with its excellent healthcare, education, and public transportation systems," remarked one expat who made the move to Bonn.

 What do expats find most challenging?